-Commercial cleaning company CPL t/a CPL t/a CPL t/a Rainbow International has experienced technicians working in high access areas.
+Commercial cleaning company CPL t/a Rainbow International has experienced technicians working in high access areas.
 In the construction industry protecting the safety of staff is as complex on wooden or metal beams on a roof, or on scaffolds on a building site and requires the greatest possible vigilance.
 If your business is high-risk, you may need to introduce control measures, for example if you work with flammable and poisonous chemicals.

 There are five steps to risk assessment: 1) Identify the hazards 2) Decide who might be harmed and how 3) Evaluate the risks and decide on precautions 4) Record your significant findings 5) Review your assessment and update if necessary.

 Appoint a director to take charge of health and safety